EmmaFrith/my-language-learning/README.md

 There are lots of opportunities to expand on this MVP.
 I conceived this as an app for any language, but given the short timeframe to build the project I have focussed on just one language.

-To expand this, I'd like give the option to select multiple languages, so that you can have multiple dictionaries accessible from a landing page.
+To expand on this, I'd like to give the option to select multiple languages, so that you can have multiple dictionaries accessible from a landing page.

 ## Screenshots